 WEBSITES SPECIALISING IN CERTAIN CARDS:

-BAINES SHIELDS: http://www.ldcauctions.com/Baines1.html – these sporting shaped cards, dating from the 1900s, are fascinating, and this is a truly incredible website
+BAINES SHIELDS: http://www.ldcauctions.com/Baines1.html – these sporting shaped cards, dating from the turn of the last century, are fascinating, and this is a truly incredible website.

 BROOKE BOND TEA CARDS: http://www.teacards.com/ – If you collect Brooke Bond cards, this is the site for you!
 A complete guide to all sets, worldwide, single inserts,, and other collectables producded by and for the Company – plus interesting articles and links to many card collecting sites